ETouring Car World Cup

-FIA ETCR – eTouring Car World Cup is a touring car series for electric cars.
-During the inaugural season in 2021, the series called itself Pure ETCR and featured cars from three manufacturers competing at five different locations.
-Starting with the 2022 season, ETCR becomes an official FIA series.
+FIA ETCR – eTouring Car World Cup (Pure ETCR during its first season) was a touring car series for electric cars.
+It was the first multi-brand all-electric touring car championship and in 2022 obtained the status of an official FIA series.
+However, in March 2023, the promoter announced that the series would not be continued.

 History

-The electric touring car series was presented together with the CUPRA 'e-Racer' car ahead of the 2018 Geneva Motor Show by TCR promoter WSC Ltd. In September 2019, Hyundai became the second manufacturer to commit to creating an ETCR car, the 'Veloster N ETCR', and in December the Italian team Romeo Ferraris announced that they will build an Alfa Romeo Giulia according to ETCR specifications.
+The electric touring car series was presented together with the CUPRA 'e-Racer' car ahead of the 2018 Geneva Motor Show by TCR promoter WSC Ltd. In September 2019, Hyundai became the second manufacturer to commit to creating an ETCR car, the 'Veloster N ETCR', and in December, the Italian team Romeo Ferraris announced that they would build an Alfa Romeo Giulia according to ETCR specifications.

-In February 2020, the series was rebranded as 'Pure ETCR' and a calendar of demonstration events for 2020 was presented.
+In February 2020, the series was rebranded as 'Pure ETCR' and a schedule of time trial events for 2020 was presented.
 However, due to the COVID-19 pandemic, development and testing was delayed by several months, making the original plan unfeasible.
 The series' official launch event eventually took place on 9 October in Copenhagen, where Hyundai Motorsport was officially announced as a competitor.
 A demonstration of the starting gates and the Hyundai Veloster was held during the WTCR event at the MotorLand Aragón in Spain on 13 November 2020.
 On the same weekend, Romeo Ferraris revealed their ETCR version of the Alfa Romeo Giulia.

-The calendar for the inaugural season was announced in February 2021.
+The schedule for the inaugural season was announced in February 2021.
 The first Pure ETCR started on 18–20 June at the Autodromo Vallelunga in Italy, and ended in October at Circuit Pau-Arnos.
 Swedish driver Mattias Ekström was crowned champion of the season, while Cupra won the manufacturer's championship.

-Since 2022, the series has FIA World Cup status and drivers and manufacturers compete for the FIA eTouring Car World Cup.
+For the 2022 season, the series had FIA World Cup status and drivers and manufacturers competed for the FIA eTouring Car World Cup.

+In March 2023, the promoter announced that the series would not be continued, citing that after discussions among the various stakeholders concerning the sporting and regulatory format, the necessary conditions could not be implemented in time for the start of the season.